S3-working-group/s3-practical-guide/docs/circle.md

 A circle:

 -   may be permanent or temporary
--   may be <dfn data-info="Self-Organization: Any activity or process through which people organize through local interactions without the influence of an external agent.
+-   may be <dfn data-info="Self-Organization: Any activity or process through which people organize their day-to-day work without the influence of an external agent, and within constraints defined through governance.
 In any organization or team, self-organization and external influence co-exist.">self-organizing</dfn>
 -   is accountable for its own development and its body of <dfn data-info="Agreement: An agreed upon guideline, process or protocol designed to guide the flow of value.">agreements</dfn>

 -   **semi-autonomous**: